amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 wrappers and the objects they wrap can be considered the same and be decorated again.

 implementation of all possible variations in the original object isn't preferred because it would lead to fragile code.<br>
-inheritance is also not preferred because it would lead to:
+inheritance is also not preferred because it would lead to
 - subclass explosion, since every modification can be combined with every other one
 - difficulty dynamically modifying the behavior of the original object at runtime
 ## Factory Method